Skip to contents

 nirs_channels

-A character vector of mNIRS channel names to operate on.
+A character vector giving the names of mNIRS columns to operate on.
 Must match column names in data exactly.
-Retrieved from metadata if not defined explicitly.

 time_channel